 - Armenian, Chaldean: Chaldean and Malabarese

-Churches in the Eastern Rite have liturgy that is rooted in Eastern Orthodox Christianity.
-However, each of these networks has willingly chosen to be in communion with the Roman Catholic Church.
+Churches in the Eastern Rite have liturgy rooted in Eastern Orthodox Christianity.
+However, these networks have willingly chosen to be in communion with the Roman Catholic Church.
+(Also see Is Catholicism a Religion or Denomination: What’s the Difference?)

 Ecumenical Catholic Church +USA